 Since adopting its “doi moi” economic policy in the 1980s, the nation’s wealth has come on leaps and bounds.
 Or rather, its overall wealth: the rural areas are a different matter.

-And you don’t get much more pre-industrial than a shelf of skulls.
-An early stop on our journey sees us drop by the home of Mark’s friend, Y Kông, an elder of the Cơ Tu ethnicity.
+As for the pre-industrial, meanwhile, you don’t get much more resonant than a shelf of skulls… An early stop on our journey sees us drop by the home of Mark’s friend, Y Kông, an elder of the Cơ Tu ethnicity.
 The Cơ Tu are one of the approximately 54 ethnicities in Vietnam, a fact that puts it up there amongst the world’s most diverse countries.
 Y Kông commanded all the ethnic minority tribes fighting for the north in southern Vietnam during the Vietnam War (or American War, as it’s known here) – service to his country that throws into shameful relief some of the treatment doled out to ethnic minorities by Hanoi.

 Y Kông is not actually in this afternoon, but Mark has prior permission to show people round this home-cum-museum – it’s all part of the elder’s mission to keep his people’s culture alive.
 And it’s some culture.
 “The Cơ Tu have a psychedelic wine.”
 Mark explains as I gaze at the macabre bone-covered shelf (which includes the skull of a jungle buffalo, an animal hunted to extinction by the French, Vietnam’s former lords).
 “You drink it and a female comes to you in your dreams and tells you where to hunt.
 So then you go out and bring back the prize – unless it’s a tiger, which you’d eat on the spot.”